-Education and Experience requirements at this level consist of those identified in Level III plus one additional year of qualifying professional experience.
+Education and Experience requirements at this level consist of those identified in Level III plus one additional year of experience as an OSBI special agent.

-Level V: Education and Experience requirements at this level consist of those identified in Level IV plus two additional years of qualifying professional experience in a supervisory capacity.
+Level V: Education and Experience requirements at this level consist of those identified in Level IV plus one additional year of supervisory experience as an OSBI special agent.

-Level VI: Education and Experience requirements at this level consist of those identified in Level V plus two additional years of qualifying professional experience in a supervisory capacity.
+Level VI: Education and Experience requirements at this level consist of those identified in Level V plus two additional years of supervisory experience as an OSBI special agent.